offici5l/offici5l.github.io/articles/mi-error-codes.md

 **Solution 2:** (Solution 1)

 **Message 3:** "Your device's activation time is too short, please try again in ** hours"
-** bolsa_description 3:** There is no precise description for this message currently.
+**description 3:** There is no precise description for this message currently.
 It may be due to the phone purchase or activation period not yet exceeding 7 days.
 **Solution 3:** Just wait for the time to expire and try running the unlock tool again.

 ---